 Read more about the range of energy assistance programs operating in Michigan.

-To protect all Michiganders, federal lawmakers must protect and fully fund the LIHEAP program, which has
+To protect all Michiganders, federal lawmakers must protect and fully fund the LIHEAP program.

 There are two main approaches energy assistance programs take to help Michiganders in need: